More National Prominence for the Jackrabbit Nation:

 The mission of the South Dakota State University rodeo program is to provide an exceptional collegiate rodeo experience to talented student-athletes of strong character who are serious students and committed to graduating with a marketable degree from SDSU, a comprehensive and highly regarded land-grant university.

-* The Program began in 1952 and the 65th annual Jackrabbit Stampede successfully concluded in April 2019.
+* The Program began in 1952.
 The Stampede has been named the Great Plains Region ‘Rodeo of the Year’ in seven of the past 12 years.
 Coach Skovly was named the Great Plains Region ‘Coach of the Year’ in 2010 when the SDSU women’s team was the Reserve National Champion.
 Seven team members have won national titles in their respective events: Carlee Overby (1964), Don Reichert (1966 and 1968), Tammy Wink (1985), Seth Alan Weishaar (1992), Kristie Price (1994), Tabitha J. Sigman (2004), and Rachel L. Tiedeman (2009).